 Kanchanaburi, Thailand – Erawan Falls

 These extremely popular falls are named after the three-headed elephant- Erawan of Hindu mythology due to their semblance.
 Erawan Falls has a seven-tiered cascade and is located in a national park in the Tenasserim Hills.
 Visitors to this waterfall can swim not only in the pools at the base of the cascade but also in pools higher up.
 Get here early to beat the crowds and snap a few pictures before they midday coaches come in full of tourists.
 Maybe stay the night in one of the National Park’s bungalows to ensure a headstart.
-Get there by bus from Kanchanapuri, which can be a rip off, especially if you do a tour.
-Instead I recommend you to rent a scooter for cheap and explore the local area as well as the park.
+Get there by bus from Kanchanapuri, which can be a rip-off, especially if you do a tour.
+Instead, I recommend you to rent a scooter for cheap and explore the local area as well as the park.

 Cao Bang Province, Vietnam – Ban Gioc falls

-Straddling the border between China and Vietnam these falls have been a popular sight for a century or more, with French colonists recounting of the lovely days spent fishing and wandering around the falls.
-Over thousands of years the waterfall has eroded its crest and slowly moved upstream.
+Straddling the border between China and Vietnam these falls have been a popular sight for a century or more, with French colonists recounting the lovely days spent fishing and wandering around the falls.
+Over thousands of years, the waterfall has eroded its crest and slowly moved upstream.
 It currently appears to be two waterfalls most of the time but when the river is swollen due to summer rains it can form one fall again.
 272Km north of Hanoi these falls can be visited as part of a longer trip to the minority villages of the Northern border regions.
-Prices for these tours and availability of buses should be checked in Hanoi at a local travel agent’s desk.
+Prices for these tours and the availability of buses should be checked in Hanoi at a local travel agent’s desk.

 Tak, Thailand – Umphang Thee Lor Sue Waterfall

 This waterfall near the border with Myanmar, is 250 meters tall, the highest in Thailand.
 It is also almost twice as broad as it is tall, bursting forth from the jungle and making its way down to the bottom of the hill.
-Located in the Umphang Wildlife Sanctuary this place is the perfect area to observe Thailand’s beautiful flora and fauna in it’s pristine environment.
+Located in the Umphang Wildlife Sanctuary this place is the perfect area to observe Thailand’s beautiful flora and fauna in its pristine environment.
 A trip to the Sanctuary can be combined with a refreshing dip in the pool at the bottom.
-There are rafting trips available, hiking around the falls, natural springs and tribal villages.
+There are rafting trips available, hiking around the falls, natural springs, and tribal villages.
 As these should all be seen in one trip, it may be best to arrange a tour from Bangkok or Chiang Mai, prices for these vary, check once in location.